 They have put in a visitor centre in since the last time I was here and now you have to take a short bus ride to get to the stones.
 The visitor centre is full of all sorts of information about the people, and how they transported the stones and finally built the monument.
 We walked around the henge and I could imagine what it would have been like to have lived in this baron place all those years ago.
-We then drove to Salisbury and visited Salisbury Cathederal which has the tallest spire in the UK.
+We then drove to Salisbury and visited Salisbury Cathedral which has the tallest spire in the UK.

 It was a privilege to see this special piece of British history.
 We headed to Brighton where we stayed the night.

 We decided to see some natural beauty today something that is very British.
 We went to the Seven sisters at Birling Gap.
 These are the whitest of white chalk cliffs.
 They stay white because they are allowed to erode.
-The white cliffs of Dover are not that white anymore because they have been protected from Erosion and are now dull due to the vegetation on them.
+The white cliffs of Dover are not that white anymore because they have been protected from erosion and are now dull due to the vegetation on them.

 We did visit the Dover castle and cliffs and the seven sisters were far more impressive.